Rakib047/Expense-Tracker/README.md

-# Monthly Expense Tracker (in Bangladeshi Tk)
+# Monthly Expense Tracker

-Welcome to the Monthly Expense Tracker, a simple React project to help you manage your monthly expenses in Bangladeshi Taka.
+Welcome to the Monthly Expense Tracker, a simple React project to help you manage your monthly expenses

 ## Getting Started